Nov 17, 2022 Where Gratitude Fits in Trauma Treatment

 Learn to Embrace Gratitude in Trauma Therapy in Yakima

 Remember, there are times during and after treatment when it’s tough to move on from your past.
 If you still have difficulty looking forward to a brighter future and working to attain it, you don’t have to handle these feelings alone.
+Working with a compassionate licensed clinician in a judgment-free space is the start you need on your healing journey.
+In time, you’ll be able to redefine how you look at your life and keep your past from hindering your present and future.
+Eventually, you may learn to replace anxious, negative, or intrusive thoughts with positive thoughts.
 An experienced therapist can support you.
 However, searching “trauma therapist near me” may not yield the best results.
 Instead, reach out to Delia Counseling Services practicing in Yakima, Washington and Florida, for the support you need in recovering from a traumatic experience and the guidance that will help you create an authentic gratitude practice in your life.
-Working with a compassionate licensed clinician in a judgment-free space is the start you need on your healing journey.
-In time, you’ll be able to redefine how you look at your life and keep your past from hindering your present and future.
+Susan Delia specializes in CBT for depression, anxiety, trauma, and increasing your confidence.

 Delia Counseling Services provides quality CBT (Cognitive Behavioral Therapy) for anxiety, depression, grief and loss, relationship concerns, and life transitions.
 Susan Delia serves therapy clients online in Florida and online and in-person in the Yakima, Washington area, including zip codes 98902 and 98901 and beyond.